hoch/WAAX/readme.md

 node.connect(comp._inlet);
 ```

 The connection from a WAAX unit to Web Audio API node can be done by `.connect()` method, which is the same method in Web Audio API, but the connection from a node to a unit should be done manually with `._inlet` node from a unit.
+This enables to use the library in conjunction with plain Web Audio API codes.

 ### Setting Parameters

+_note: this will be changed in the next revision._

 ```javascript
 comp.threshold = -12;